SciCompMod/memilio/pycode/memilio-epidata/README.rst

     - as the value add a list in the form [comment to print when script is started, list of used parser arguments (optional)]
     - if more than the default parser should be added, add these parser to the  list of used parser
 - add tests
-- add an entry "executablename -h" to the .gitlab-ci.yml
+- add an entry "executablename -h" to the .github/test-py/action.yml
-- add it to getAll.py
+- add an entry "executablename -o data_dl" to the .github/workflows/main.yml
 - add generated data to cleanData

 Adding a new parser: